sowaw/liquibase-blueprint/README.md

 `liquibase --changelog-file=yourchangelog.xml update-sql`

 `liquibase --changelog-file=yourchangelog.xml update`

+The `update-to-tag` command will deploy changes starting with the first changeset at the top of the changelog file until the specified tag is reached.

+> The update-to-tag command will deploy changes only when you have the tagDatabase Change Type in your changelog file.
+The tagDatabase Change Type is not supported for formatted SQL changelogs.

+> You cannot use the update-to-tag command with a reference to a tag created in the DATABASECHANGELOG table using the tag command.

+`liquibase --changelog-file=dbchangelog.xml update-to-tag version1`

 ## Database Status Commands - Status / History
 >**history** will list deployed changesets.This is useful to inspect a group of changes to makre sure they have been applied to the database.
 It just requires the database URL, username and password.